Spook's

+The main series consists of 20 books, with three arcs.
+The Wardstone Chronicles follows Thomas "Tom" Ward's journey as he apprentices under John Gregory, the spook of the County, situated in a fictionalized Lancashire.
+Through his mentorship, Tom masters the skills to confront supernatural threats.
+However, as the narrative unfolds, Tom finds himself confronting an even greater peril: the Fiend.
+The Starblade Chronicles extends the adventures of Tom Ward, now a Spook, battling a grave evil endangering the County and beyond.
+Tom mentors his apprentice, Jenny, amidst formidable challenges.
+Brother Wulf features the exploits of Brother Wulf, a novice monk, and Tom Ward.

+There are also several related works set in the same world, including two short story compilations, a bestiary, and two novellas.

+Overview

-Spook's follow Thomas "Tom" Ward, the seventh son of a seventh son who is apprenticed to Gregory to become a Spook - a master fighter of supernatural evil.
-John Gregory is the Spook for "the County" and gives Tom practical instruction on tackling ghosts, ghasts, witches, boggarts, and all manner of other things that serve "The Dark".
+The first arc of the series titled The Wardstone Chronicles, published from 2004 to 2013, follows Thomas "Tom" Ward, the seventh son of a seventh son who is apprenticed to the County's spook, John Gregory, a master fighter of supernatural evil.
+The Spook gives Tom practical instruction on tackling ghosts, ghasts, witches, boggarts, and all manner of other things that serve the Dark.

 Tom soon discovers that most of John Gregory's apprentices have failed for various reasons, including being killed in the process of learning how to be a Spook.
-As the Chronicles progress the focus expands to other characters such as the assassin Grimalkin and the young witch Alice Deane; overall the series develops the plotline of Tom being destined to save the world or be tortured by the Fiend, the father of all evil, for all eternity.
+As the arc progresses, the focus expands to other characters, such as the young witch Alice Deane and the witch assassin Grimalkin.
+Overall, the series develops the plotline of Tom being destined to save the world or be tortured by the Fiend, the father of all evil, for all eternity.

-"The County" referenced in the Chronicles is based on Lancashire in the North of England.
-Various County fictional towns are thinly-veiled modern day cities; for example, the town of Priestown is based on Preston (where author Delaney was born); Caster is Lancaster; Black Pool is Blackpool; Chipenden is Chipping.
+The County referenced in the series is based on Lancashire in the North of England.
+Various County fictional towns are thinly veiled modern-day cities; for example, the town of Priestown is based on Preston (where the author was born), Caster is Lancaster, Black Pool is Blackpool, and Chipenden is Chipping.

-The first series, titled The Wardstone Chronicles, concluded in 2014, and was followed by The Starblade Chronicles in 2015, a trilogy following the continued adventures of Tom Ward, who has finished his apprenticeship and is now a Spook in his own right dedicated to fighting an unparalleled evil threatening the County, and the world.
+The first arc was followed by The Starblade Chronicles, a trilogy published from 2014 to 2017, continuing the adventures of Tom Ward, who has finished his apprenticeship and is now a Spook in his own right dedicated to fighting an unparalleled evil threatening the County and the world.
+Throughout the trilogy, Tom mentors his own apprentice, Jenny, as they face daunting challenges together.
+This was then followed by Brother Wulf, published from 2020 to 2023 as four books following the adventures of Brother Wulf, a young noviciate monk, and Tom Ward.